false live

 Why is gut health so important?

-How does gut health affect your overall health?
+How does gut health affect your overall and mental health?

 Having good gut health and how you feel throughout the day go hand-in-hand.
-When your gut is out of sorts, it doesn't just affect digestion but can also impact your energy levels, sleep, mood, and, most importantly, your immune system.
+When your gut is out of sorts, it doesn't just affect digestion but can also impact your energy levels, sleep, mood, and your immune system.

 How does your microbiome affect your immune system?